 What I have come to understand, is that at least some of the men protesting, also want what is best for our country.
 I understand that there is some racism in this country.
 I understand that there is a small number of crooked law enforcement officials in this country.
 I understand that innocent people should not have to get killed.
 I respect those who also want these things to change.

 What I don’t understand, is what it is going to take for these protests to stop.
 I’ve had meaningful conversations with others who don’t have the same view as myself.
 I’ve brought up Martin Luther King and the Civil Rights Movement.
 I spoke to them about the changes that happened because of the Civil Rights Movement.
 I don’t see any tangible changes that will take place because of these protests.
 So far, I haven’t got an answer as to what tangible changes they see either.

 If I was an owner of a team, I’d sell it.
 If I was the coach of a kneeling player, I bench him.
-Because I was a spectator, I have quit watching.
-I believe there are no means to an end with this protest.
+Because I was a spectator, I quit watching.
+I believe there is no means to an end to this protest.
 Football has taken a backseat to politics, and I’ve never enjoyed politics.

 I encourage each individual person to make their own decision on what is right and wrong when it comes to this protest.
 No man, should make the decision to join a protest, or hate a protest, based on the words of one man.
 No matter what position; player, coach, owner, or POTUS, have to say, I am only here for the glory of one, Jesus Christ.

 SSG, US Army